krobelus/rate-experiments/README.md

 less expensive too.

-To show the incorrectness of a proof, it suffices show that a single clause introduction, or lemma in the proof cannot be inferred from the current formula.
+To show the incorrectness of a proof, it suffices show that a single clause introduction, or lemma in the proof is incorrect.
 We use a modified version of the previously unpublished SICK incorrectness certificate format to give information on why a lemma cannot be derived.
 This certificate can be used to verify the incorrectness of the proof efficiently and help developers find bugs in proof generation procedures.

 To sum up, there are three distinct contributions in this work: